jvandenaardweg/coinbase-notifier/README.md

 ## Why did I make this?
 I noticed after the pump.
 Not gonna happen again.

+#### But can't I just use my Twitter app notifications?
+You can.
+But you'll probably receive other notifications as well.
+This script filters out the things you don't want to receive as a notification ánd shows relevant information in your phone's lockscreen.
+So you can act quickly.

 ###### Icon made by Smashicons from [Flaticon.com](https://www.flaticon.com)